treepeck/judo/README.md

 ## Configuration files

-`docker-compose.yaml` expects the following configuration files to be located in<br/>
-the `config` folder:
+`docker-compose.yaml` expects the following configuration files to be located in the `config` folder:

 - `db.env` - defines the Postgres user credentials and database name.
 - `db.conf` - sets the Postgres time zone to UTC.